Dog Has Crusty Scabs On His Back?

 Common Areas Where Dog Scabs Appear

 Crusty scabs can occur anywhere on your dog’s body, but certain parts are more prone to get affected.
-So, here are the common places where your dog might get crusty scabs.
+So, here are the familiar places where your dog might get crusty scabs.

 Armpits & Sides:

-Scabs that appear due to excessive itching or any other self-trauma, generally, tend to arise in the armpits and sides of your dog’s body.
-This is because your dog’s armpits and sides are the places your dog can badly scratch itself.
+Scabs that appear due to excessive itching or other self-trauma arise in the armpits and sides of your dog’s body.
+This is because your dog’s armpits and sides are where it can badly scratch itself.

 Belly & back

-Often allergies cause extreme scabs on your dog’s belly as well as back.
-Scabs caused by allergies are sometimes accompanied by itching, hair loss, and also skin redness.
+Often, allergies cause extreme scabs on your dog’s belly and back.
+Scabs caused by allergies sometimes accompany itching, hair loss, and skin redness.

 Nose

 Scabs on your dog’s nose may have several distinct causes.
-A few dogs rub their noses and this trauma often ends up inviting a scab.
+A few dogs rub their noses, and this trauma often invites a scab.

 Dogs that often dig using their nose may get ringworm problems on their nose, causing a scab.
 On the other hand, some dogs’ autoimmune diseases can lead to scabs on your dog’s noses.